rishkosna/pokemon_explore/README.md

-# launch_ds
+# pokemon_explore
-data science assessment for launch
+Exploratory data analysis for a large pokemon dataset